 Curt Yagi, SF Bay Guardian “2008 Best of the Bay” Singer-Songwriter, Releases Second CD

-Soon after the release of Yagi's November 2007 full-length debut, “What's Come Over Me,” the man was ubiquitous on Bay Area club stages and radio, as well as fair and festival appearances from San Francisco to Napa, and the exposure endeared Yagi to a wide and diverse demographic of fans.
+Such glowing accolades, delivered in rapid succession soon after the release of his November 2007 full-length debut, “What's Come Over Me,” combined with numerous live club and radio, as well as fair and festival appearances from San Francisco to Napa exposed Yagi to a wide and diverse demographic of fans.

 So much so the readers of the SFBG voted him “2008 Best of the Bay Singer-Songwriter,” a mere nine-months after the release of “What’s Come Over Me.”
 AsianWeek.com called the long-time San Francisco resident, and fourth generation Japanese-American, a “must see entertainer” describing his music as, “filled with percussive guitar licks, breathy vocals, rhythmic beats and driving bass lines, (that) will keep you going the entire day.”